How To Make Hardtack

 Step Three: Roll the Dough and Cut it into Squares

-With a rolling pin, roll the dough out so it’s about 1/2 inch thick and forms into a rectangular shape.
-Use a sharp knife to cut the sections evenly about 3-inches apart.
+Using a rolling pin, roll the dough out to about 1/2 inch thick, forming it into a rectangular shape.
+Use a sharp knife to cut the sections evenly, about 3 inches apart.
 I used a ruler to keep them square.

 Step Four: Poke Holes